-When is the next solar eclipse in my country? - BBC News
+When is the next solar eclipse in my country?

 Read more from Nasa

-Data from Nasa.
 The calculator displays the date of the next solar eclipse of any kind observable in your country.
 Not every eclipse is visible from every part of a country.

-The total eclipse on Monday will begin in the north eastern Pacific Ocean before making landfall at Lincoln Beach, Oregon at 10:16 local time (18:16 BST).
+The total eclipse on Tuesday begins in the Pacific Ocean and be visible in the Pitcairn Islands at 10:27 local time (18:27 BST).

-The path of totality will sweep across North America in approximately 90 mins, crossing Oregon, Idaho, Wyoming, Nebraska, Missouri, Illinois, Kentucky, Tennessee, North Carolina, South Carolina and Georgia.
+The path of totality will cut across Chile and Argentina, but a partial eclipse will be visible in other Latin American countries - including Brazil, Colombia, Ecuador, Peru, Paraguay, Uruguay and Venezuela as well as the Pacific islands of Samoa, Tonga, and Fiji.

-Other states as well as Canada and many countries in Central and South America will experience a significant partial eclipse.
+As the eclipse hits mainland Chile in the afternoon, it will be low in the evening sky.
+Watchers in parts of Argentina may catch a glimpse of totality, but the Sun will set before the eclipse is completely over.

 How solar eclipses happen

-Solar eclipses only occur when the moon is directly positioned between the sun and the Earth.
+Solar eclipses only occur when the Moon is directly positioned between the Sun and the Earth.

-These conditions happen about once a month, but due to the moon's tilted orbit it is usually too high or too low in the sky to directly block the sun's light.
+These conditions happen about once a month, but due to the Moon's tilted orbit it is usually too high or too low in the sky to directly block the Sun's light.

-But when the moon is in exactly the right place, it blocks the light from the sun and casts a shadow on the earth for a brief period of time.
+But when the Moon is in exactly the right place, it blocks the light from the Sun and casts a shadow on the Earth for a brief period of time.

-The darkest part of the shadow is the known as the umbra, and this causes the most dramatic effect - a total solar eclipse.
+The darkest part of the shadow is known as the umbra, and this causes the most dramatic effect - a total solar eclipse.

-The outer part is know as the penumbra, where only a portion of the sun's light is obscured.
+The outer part is known as the penumbra, where only a portion of the Sun's light is obscured.
 This creates conditions for a partial solar eclipse.

 Produced by: Joy Roxas, Alison Benjamin, Tom Housden, Paul Rincon, Evisa Terziu and Alice Grenie.